msandt3/kogi-widget-fullstack/README.md

 In order to minimize the amount of HTML to be written in jQuery/Javascript i've circumvented CORS on the server side to allow for rendering of HTML templates.
 One can simply pull in raw HTML, or [Underscore](http://underscorejs.org/) style templates to handle display of complex JSON structures.

 The raw HTML is styled with [Pure CSS](http://purecss.io/), a lightweight CSS framework.
-You can leverage any of the components you choose in youre HTML and Templates
+You can leverage any of the components you choose in your HTML and Templates

 ###### TODO